 Effective May 1, 2017, there will be a mandatory microchipping fee of $10, in addition to adoption fees.
 ALL cats, kittens, puppies and dogs will be microchipped before leaving the shelter, and we will cover the cost of the first year of Home Again services.

 Why do we microchip?

 58% of lost dogs and 38% of lost cats that were microchipped were reunited with their families.

 Help us increase that percentage – register your pet’s microchip!

 Once you have completed the GBHS Adoption Application, bring it with you when you come to meet the pets!
 This will help reduce your wait time.

 *The GBHS reserves the right to refuse adoptions.

 * With our Seniors for Seniors program, all dogs and cats 5 years and older may be adopted by senior citizens (age 55+) for only $25.

-* All active and retired military members and their immediate family members receive waived adoption fees with a valid ID presented at the time of adoption.
+* All active, retired military members and immediate family members who live in the same residence will receive 10% off pets six months or under and waived adoption fees for pets six months or older with a valid ID presented at the time of adoption.